Nordre Folgefonna

-Nordre Folgefonna (Northern Folgefonna) is one of the largest glaciers in mainland Norway.
+Nordre Folgefonna (lit.
+'Northern Folgefonna') is one of the largest glaciers in mainland Norway.
 It is the northernmost of the three glaciers that make up Folgefonna.
 The glacier is located on the Folgefonna peninsula in the Hardanger and Sunnhordland regions of Vestland county.
-The 26 km2 glacier lies in the municipalities of Kvinnherad and Ullensvang.
+The 26 km2 glacier lies along the borders of Kvinnherad Municipality and Ullensvang Municipality.
 Its highest point is 1640 m above sea level, and its lowest point is 990 m above sea level.
 The glacier lies almost entirely inside Folgefonna National Park.